Graeme22/tastyworks-api/README.md

+# NEW REPOSITORY LOCATION

+This repository has been moved!
+It is now hosted under the `tastyware` organization here: https://github.com/tastyware/tastyworks-api

 # Tastyworks API (Unofficial)

 A simple, async-based, reverse-engineered API for tastyworks.
 This will allow you to create trading algorithms for whatever strategies you may have.